annitya/eZ-completion/readme.md

 Current:
 --------
 Value completion for matchers.
-    - Is it even remotely possible to provide completions for custom-matchers?
+    - Is it even remotely possible to provide value-completions for custom-matchers?

 Roadmap 1.0.4:
 --------------
+* Walk through initial-install and see if the UX can be improved.
+* Add better error-message if Bundle is missing.
 * context.getEditor().getCaretModel().getPrimaryCaret().moveCaretRelatively(2, 0, false, false);
     - This one needs to get smarter.
 Check all completions and take parameters into consideration.
 * Make use of completion-confidence for auto-completion when applicable.